-Tantalus is a hidden lush tropical rainforest neighborhood of about 120 homes favored for it’s cooler, often misty, climate and pristine lush green jungle ambience with tropical flowers and hanging vines, making it one of the most unique areas of Oahu real estate.
+Tantalus is a hidden lush tropical rainforest neighborhood of about 120 homes favored for it’s cooler, often misty, climate and pristine lush green jungle ambience with tropical flowers and hanging vines, making it one of the most unique areas of real estate in Honolulu

 This is also a popular place for outdoor adventurers offering a web of amazing hiking trails to explore the summit crater, thick bamboo forests, waterfalls and more.
 Mosquitos are rare for Honolulu because of Hawaii’s prevailing 5-10 miles easterly tradewinds, but here in the midst of the jungle you might find some.